Purpose of the Financial Declaration

 You should provide a letter from your Head of Department confirming the level of support provided by your department towards your Year 1 fees.
 If the employment contract is shorter than the anticipated length of Year 1 of the course, the letter must confirm that the department will cover fees at the stipulated level if the contract is not renewed.
 If department funding does not cover the whole of your Year 1 fees, other funding must be shown to be available in order to cover any shortfall.

-In accordance with the University’s legal obligations, checks will be carried out (by the University and/or your college) during the offer stage to verify that your source of funding is compliant with UK and international legislation on sanctions (as detailed at https://www.gov.uk/guidance/uk-sanctions) and money laundering.
-If you are unable to satisfy the University and your College that your source of funding is compliant by the deadline set in your offer letter (or other deadline communicated by your Department and/or College) then your offer will be withdrawn on the grounds that you have not satisfied the financial conditions.
+In accordance with the University’s legal obligations, checks will be carried out (by the University and/or your college) during the offer stage to verify that your source of funding is compliant with UK and international legislation on sanctions (as detailed at https://www.gov.uk/guidance/uk-sanctions) and may be carried out to ensure compliance with anti-money laundering legislation.
+If you are unable to satisfy the University and your College that your source of funding is compliant by the deadline set in your offer letter (or other deadline communicated by your Department and/or College) then your offer will, in most cases, have to be withdrawn on the grounds that you have not satisfied the financial conditions.

 Fees after Year 1 and living costs